AshleyL-02/AsciiArtGenerator/README.md

 Features:
 - Edge detection using the Sobel operator
-- Contrast boost for clearer images, using an arctan sigmoid function
+- Contrast boost for clearer images, using a sigmoid function

 Demo w/o edges:
 ```